There are many benefits to creating more sustainable workplaces, beyond the positive climate impact.

 A company’s carbon footprint includes emissions from its employees as a result of travel.
 In the United States, an average American traveler spends 80 liters per year in traffic jams.
 According to the US Environmental Protection Agency, 29% of US greenhouse gases emissions came from transportation in 2017.
 This is where business travelers play a key role.
 There are many lower-carbon alternatives to commuting or business trips.
 Teleconferencing and telecommuting are both on the rise.

-Green Days and similar initiatives aim at reducing the amount of time spent traveling to work.
+Affiliate promotion of discount coupons works in the same way as product promotion programs.
 On green days employees can work remotely, while the rest of year they are encouraged to use public transport and hold inter-office meetings via videoconference.
 Green days are clearly a business argument.

 Simple things like putting more plants around the office or creating a striking living wall can improve the air quality and reduce emissions of oxygen.
 According to a study published in Journal of Environmental Psychology, plants can also improve productivity.
 Many offices now have biophilic design elements that mimic the natural world.
 Google has installed skylights on its offices and covered them with wallpapers that imitate natural patterns.
 Amazon’s Seattle headquarters is called Spheres and has treehouses built by Microsoft for its Redmond campus.